 Apparently, Halloween was an attempt to prevent mortals dying during a particularly powerful time of the year magically, when immortals come to feed.
 But, if everyone is wearing a mask, there's a strong possibility that you're about to try and eat someone your own psychic size.
 Hilarious!

-Michael Valentine Smith from Stranger In A Strange Land by Robert Heinlein is strongly implied to be The Archangel Michael of the Bible.
+Michael Valentine Smith from Stranger in a Strange Land by Robert Heinlein is strongly implied to be the Archangel Michael of the Bible.
 (It's never quite stated outright, but the particular way in which we never see both at the same time — with the angel Michael being mysteriously absent from what we see of Heaven for most of the book — strongly suggests the connection.
 Or else a suspiciously plot-convenient coincidence, of course.)

-In Heilein's Magic Inc it gradually becomes clearer and clearer that the witch in the story is no mere with but the Earth Mother/Gaia herself.
+In Heilein's Magic, Inc. it gradually becomes clearer and clearer that the witch in the story is no mere with but the Earth Mother/Gaia herself.